All Episodes

 Coming up next, our final news roundup and information overload hour.

-All right, news roundup information overload hour, 800-941 Sean, our number, if you want to be a part of the program.
+All right, news roundup, information overload hour, 800-941-Sean, our number, if you want to be a part of the program.

-So uh the president and his big announcement, everyone anticipating that he's going to announce he's going to run for president in 2024.
+So the president and his big announcement, everyone anticipating that he's going to announce he's going to run for president in 2024.

 Here's what she said.

-Which makes it now it looks as though it's political, which is what Merrick Garland was trying to avoid.
+He should have done that this morning before this guy announces, but he didn't do it yet, which makes it now it looks as though it's political, which is what Merritt Garland was trying to avoid.

 Oh, there it is.

-She's gonna freak out.
+She's going to freak out.

 Trump derangement syndrome of any kind.

-Uh the Rockets, you know, I don't know if this is a message of Putin, who's been accelerating his brutality and murder and mayhem and targeting of civilians.
+The rockets, you know, I don't know if this is a message of Putin, who's been accelerating his brutality and murder and mayhem and targeting of civilians.

-Uh I would tend to think it's not an accident.
+I would tend to think it's not an accident.

-Uh, sir, welcome back to the show.
+Sir, welcome back to the show.

 How are you?

-All right, Sean, thank you for having me.
+Thank you for having me.

-Okay, so now we have uh Russian missiles landing in Poland, a NATO ally, and killing people in Poland.
+Okay, so now we have Russian missiles landing in Poland, a NATO ally, and killing people in Poland.

-What's Joe's what's what is Joe Biden's reaction?
+What is Joe Biden's reaction?

 I don't know what his reaction will be.